thammaraku/homework_03_password_generator/README.md

 ![Thammarak Password Generator](./assets/images/thammarak_password_generator.png)

-## What I learned from this assignment
+## Knowledge learned from this assignment
 1. Javascript structure and syntax
 2. Javascript HTML DOM : select element, change element style and add content to an element
 3. Javasctipt if statement, for loop and while loop